Traitors of San Angel

 Traitors of San Angel (Spanish:Los traidores de San Ángel) is a 1967 action film directed by Leopoldo Torre Nilsson and starring Ian Hendry, Lautaro Murúa and Graciela Borges.
 It was a co-production between Argentina, Chile, Mexico, Puerto Rico and United States.

+Synopsis

+A priest recently arrived in a Caribbean country is arrested, accused of conspiracy because the dictator who rules the country suspects that a conspiracy is being plotted in a convent.